ncsa/psync/README.md

   2. `/path/to/psync/bin/redis_psync start`
   3. `/path/to/psync/bin/redis_psync status`
 3. Start psyncd on the worker nodes
-  1. On each worker node: `/path/to/psync/bin/psyncd start`
+  1. On each worker node:
     1. `/path/to/psync/bin/psyncd start`
-    2. `/path/to/psync/bin/psyncd status`
+    1. `/path/to/psync/bin/psyncd status`
+  1. On ONLY ONE worker node: `/path/to/psync/bin/psyncd start_hardlinker`
+    * NOTE: There is no check to prevent multiple hardlinker processes.
+If multiple are started, there is potential for a race condition that could cause hardlink creation to fail.
 4. Start a sync
   1. On a single worker node:
     1. `/path/to/psync/bin/start_psync [OPTIONS] /src/dir tgt/dir